gezanoletti/fivewhys-tinymce-plugins/README.md

-# fivewhys TinyMCE Plugin
+# Five Ws TinyMCE Plugin

 Welcome stranger!
-This is a repo containing the fivewhys TinyMCE plugin.
+This is a repo containing the Five Ws TinyMCE plugin.

 ## The development server